imakaash/imakaash/README.md

 ## 🛣️ From Bangalore to Trier: A Tale of Curiosity and Innovation

-Namaste!
-I'm Akash Kumar Yadav, a data scientist with a passion for solving puzzles and building innovative solutions.
+Hello and Namaste!
+I'm Akash Kumar Yadav, a data scientist passionate about solving puzzles and building innovative solutions.
 My journey began in Bangalore, the Silicon Valley of India, where my childhood curiosity for problem-solving laid the foundation for my future in data-driven decision-making.

 ## 🧠 The Analytical Mind